-In addition to their potential for boosting economic development due to their agronomic traits, the mutant varieties of wheat also have several environmental benefits.
-They are drought tolerant and therefore water efficient.
-They are also resistant to major diseases, so they require less fertiliser and pesticide use.
-It is estimated that use of fertiliser and pesticides can be significantly reduced in wheat production, by as much as 15 and 30 percent, respectively.
+In addition, this mutant variety of wheat also has several environmental benefits including having high levels of tolerance to drought, making it water efficient.
+It is also resistant to major diseases, hence requires less fertiliser and pesticide use.
+It has been estimated that use of fertiliser and pesticides can be significantly reduced in wheat production, by as much as 15 and 30 percent, respectively.

 RCA Contribution

 Since 2002, the RCA mutation breeding programme has been supporting capacity building for the country’s wheat mutation breeding programme.
 National researchers have had the opportunity to take part in regional training courses, as well as other knowledge-exchange events.
 The key training area that the RCA has contributed to is the wide and effective application of induced mutations and, in particular, the use of new mutagenesis technology.
 Junior scientists have especially benefited from these training and knowledge-exchange opportunities.
-Consequently, the number of young researchers working on wheat mutation breeding has increased considerably in the last two decades, reaching a total of 50 new young scientists.
+Consequently, the number of young researchers working on wheat mutation breeding has increased considerably in the last two decades, by up to 50 .

 The number of scientific articles on wheat mutation breeding under the IAEA/RCA projects has also increased considerably, mainly due to the engagement with the Asia and Oceania Association of Plant Mutagenesis (AOAPM).